soulseekah/keepassx-php/README.md

 # KeepAssX PHP

-This is a simple PHP file which implements the tiniest subset of the WebDAV (GET, PUT, MOVE, DELETE) to manage kdbx database files.
+This is a simple PHP file which implements the tiniest subset of the WebDAV (GET, PUT, MOVE, DELETE) to manage kdbx database files remotely and share them across devices easily.
 Compatible with http://www.keepassx.org/ and the keepass2android Android client among others probably.

 ## Installation